b-lukaszuk/RJ_BS_eng/contents/statistics_intro.md

 We decided to put that to the test.
 We bought six different beer brands.
 One person poured them to cups marked 1-6.
 The task was to taste the beer and correctly place a label on it.

-What is the probability that a person would place correctly 6 labels on 6 different beer.
+What is the probability that a person would place correctly 6 labels on 6 different beer at random.

 *Hint.
 This task may be seen as correct ordering of different objects.
 As always you may reduce the problem to a smaller one.
 For instance think how many different orderings of 3 beer do we have.*